There are only eight developed hiking trails in Badlands National Park but the entire 244,000 acres of the park are open to hikers.

 Starting Point: Northern end of large Door and Window parking area

-The Door Trail is an easy walk through a natural doorway into the Badlands formations.
-It also shares a parking lot with the Window Trail and is an ideal spot to watch the sunrise!
+The Door Trail shares a parking lot with the Window Trail and is an ideal spot to watch the sunrise!

 Window Trail